fallen-icarus/cardano-secondary-market/README.md

 3. No `Sale` beacons can be minted this transaction.
 4. The `Sale` beacon must be re-output to the same address.
 5. The output must have a valid inline `MarketDatum`:
-        -`beaconSymbol` must be the same as the input's datum -`nftOnSale` must be the same as the input's datum -`salePrice` must be > 0
+	- `beaconSymbol` must be the same as the input's datum
+	- `nftOnSale` must be the same as the input's datum
+	- `salePrice` (new) must be > 0
-        -`payToAddress` must use a payment pubkey
+	- `payToAddress` (new) must use a payment pubkey
-6. The output must have the proper value:
+1. The output must have the proper value:
       - 3 ADA + NFT for sale + `Sale` beacon
       - no other assets
-7. The address' staking credential must signal approval (via key or script).
+2. The address' staking credential must signal approval (via key or script).

 The first three requirements guarantee that each sale will have a unique transaction hash, which is required to compose purchases.
 The trade-off here is that only one sale can be updated per transaction.

-> **Note**
-> Future versions of the protocol will allow updating the `payToAddress` datum field, in addition to the `salePrice`

 #### 3. Purchasing an NFT
 Purchasing an NFT involves minting a `Receipt` Token, burning the `Sale` beacon, and sending the required payment to the `payToAddress` in the sale datum.